-To define the IT security functional requirements of the TOE a sensitive family (FCS RND) of the Class FCS (cryptographic support) is defined here.
+To describe the IT security functional requirements of the TOE, the family FCS\RND of the class FCS (Cryptographic support) is defined here.
 This family describes the functional requirements for random number generation used for cryptographic purposes.
-The component FCS_RND is not limited to generation of cryptographic keys unlike the component FCS_CKM.1
+The component FCS\RND.1 is not limited to generation of cryptographic keys unlike the component FCS\CKM.1.
+The similar component FIA\SOS.2 is intended for non-cryptographic use.